oscar-soirey/Horizon-Game-Engine/README.md

 ## Compile engine
+### DEPRECATED!
 If you want to modify the engine or compile it from source, you can download a compiler with cmake and execute `initial-build.bat`.
 HGE is compiled with mingw32-make `GNU Make 4.4.1`.
 It is really recommended to use the same compiler to avoid different behaviors.

+### New Version
+Since Horizon-Next 2026.1, the engine is compiled using MSVC 2022 compiler.
+If you want to compile it from scratch, it is highly recommeded to compile the engine using this compiler.